National consultative workshop on strengthening the implementation and capacity of community learning centres

 Networking and political dialogue: In regard to the various topics of lifelong learning, events are conducted with decision-makers as well as practitioners, and publications are published.

 One of the most important partners for DVV International in Cambodia is the NGO Education Partnership (NEP), a membership organisation for non-governmental institutions working in education.
 NEP is a recognised force which is also consulted by the Ministry of Education.
-The reconciliation work is being implemented by the NGO Youth for Peace, partly in collaboration with the victims’ association Khmer Khsan.
-The professional and well-established youth organisation Youth Resource Development Program implements the environmental measures.
-Both the Youth Resource Development Program and Youth for Peace are members of NEP.
+The reconciliation work is being implemented by the NGOs Youth for Peace and Youth Resource Development Program.
+The basic education projects in the province of Ratanakiri are carried out by the non-governmental organisation Non-Timber Forrest Products.
+Both Non-Timber Forrest Products and Youth for Peace are members of NEP.
+Since 2016, DVV International has also worked directly with the Department of Non-Formal Education of the Ministry of Education, Youth and Sport.

 DVV International operates worldwide with more than 200 partners in over 30 countries.